Paul Bernardo: Arrest

-Twenty-six months after Bernardo submitted a DNA sample, Toronto police were informed that it matched that of the Scarborough Rapist and immediately placed him under 24-hour surveillance.
-Metro Toronto Sexual Assault Squad investigators interviewed Homolka on February 9, 1993.
-Despite hearing their suspicions about Bernardo, she focused on his abuse of her.
-Later that night Homolka told her aunt and uncle that Bernardo was the Scarborough Rapist, that she and Bernardo were involved in the rape and murder of Mahaffy and French, and that the rapes were recorded on videotape.
-The NRP subsequently reopened its investigation of Tammy Homolka's death.
-Two days later Homolka met with Niagara Falls lawyer George Walker, who sought legal immunity from Crown prosecutor Houlahan in exchange for her cooperation.
+Twenty-six months after Bernardo submitted a DNA sample, the TPS were informed that it matched that of the Scarborough Rapist and immediately placed him under 24-hour surveillance.
+Metro Toronto Sexual Assault Squad investigators interviewed Karla on February 9, 1993.
+Despite hearing their suspicions about Bernardo, Karla focused on his abuse of her.
+Later that night she divulged to her aunt and uncle that Bernardo was the Scarborough Rapist, that the couple were involved in the rape and murder of Mahaffy and French and that the rapes were recorded.

+The NRP subsequently reopened its investigation of Tammy's death.
+Two days later Karla met with Niagara Falls attorney George Walker, who sought legal immunity from the Crown in exchange for Karla's cooperation in the case against Bernardo.
 She was also placed under 24-hour surveillance.
 The couple's name change was approved on February 13, 1993.
 The next day, Walker met with Crown Criminal Law Office director Murray Segal.
 After Walker told Segal about the videotapes, Segal advised him that, due to Homolka's involvement in the crimes, full immunity was not a possibility.

-On February 17, detectives arrested Bernardo on several charges and obtained a search warrant.
-Because his link to the murders was weak, the warrant was limited; no evidence which was not expected and documented in the warrant could be removed from his property, and all videotapes found by police had to be viewed in the house.
+On February 17, detectives arrested Bernardo on several charges and obtained a search warrant of his house.
+Because his link to the murders was weak, the warrant was limited; no evidence which was not expected and documented in the warrant could be removed from his property, and all videotapes found by police had to be viewed inside the house.
 Damage had to be kept to a minimum; police could not tear down walls looking for the tapes.
-The search of the house (including updated warrants) lasted 71 days, and the only tape found by police had a brief segment of Homolka performing oral sex on "Jane Doe".
-During a call from jail, Bernardo told his lawyer, Ken Murray, that the rape videos were hidden in a ceiling light fixture in the upstairs bathroom.
+The search of the house (including updated warrants) lasted seventy-one days, and the only tape found by police had a brief segment of Karla performing oral sex on "Jane Doe."

+During a call from jail, Bernardo told his lawyer, Ken Murray, that the videotapes were hidden in a ceiling light fixture in the upstairs bathroom.
 Murray found the tapes and hid them from investigators.
-After Murray resigned as Bernardo’s lawyer, his new attorney, John Rosen, turned the tapes over to police.

-On May 5, Walker was informed that the government was offering Homolka a plea bargain of twelve years' imprisonment which she had one week to accept.
+After Murray resigned as Bernardo's lawyer, his new attorney, John Rosen, turned the tapes over to police.
+On May 5, Walker was informed that the government was offering Karla a plea bargain of twelve years' imprisonment which she had one week to accept.
 If she declined, the government would charge her with two counts of first-degree murder, one count of second-degree murder and other crimes.
-Walker accepted the offer, and Homolka later agreed to it.
-On May 14 Homolka's plea bargain was finalized, and she began giving statements to police investigators.
-She told police that Bernardo boasted that he had raped as many as thirty women, twice as many as the police suspected.
+Walker accepted the offer, and Karla later agreed to it.
+On May 14, Karla's plea bargain was finalized, and she began giving statements to investigators.
+Karla told police that Bernardo boasted that he had raped as many as thirty women, twice as many as the police suspected.